IDMNYU/IdeationPrototyping_LadyK/assignmentBriefs/FutureResearchWeekly.md

 4. Add to the moodboard to visually describe the different levels and scope of this issue. (due in a couple weeks).
 This moodboard will have iterations over the next few weeks.
 (NO PINTEREST)

+5. Identify & Collect Stakeholder.
+Note roles and relationships.
+Put this information in a list.

 #### Week 5: Collecting Materials & getting more specific